heanuea/UC-as-u-know-it/README.md

 then type conda update conda
 ```
 End with an example of getting some data out of the system or using it for a little demo.

-###Members
-Im working by myself i decided to learn some aspects better for this module .